ASEMS Part 1 - Policy comprises a series of policy statements grouped in six loosely related sections as follows:

 2.4.7.
 Clause 3.7 Monitoring

-Operating Centres, Project Teams or equivalents shall establish, implement and maintain a suitable and sufficient procedure to monitor and measure safety and environmental performance of their safety and environmental management system on a regular basis.
+Operating Centres, Delivery Teams or equivalents shall establish, implement and maintain a suitable and sufficient procedure to monitor and measure safety and environmental performance of their safety and environmental management system on a regular basis.

 2.4.8.
 Clause 3.8 Audit Frequency